-Holidays – both worldwide and celebrated by a certain nation or religion – and all sorts of special occasions and dates are golden opportunity for ecommerce businesses to increase their revenue and win the hearts of more customers, and missing on them would be a real shame.
+Holidays – both worldwide and celebrated by a certain nation or religion – and all sorts of special occasions and dates are a golden opportunity for ecommerce businesses to increase their revenue and win the hearts of more customers, and missing on them would be a real shame.

 But more often the problem lies not in lack of enthusiasm of the merchant, but in the simple unpreparedness.
 It takes a lot of effort and planning in advance to organize a sale, promotion or a special campaign, and nobody really keeps ALL the holidays in mind, so the occasion is remembered only when it is too close to even try and hold something special for it.

-So no more missed opportunities in new year – here’s a 2019 ecommerce calendar that BelVG team created with special care and attention to every occasion that has a marketing potential.
+So no more missed opportunities in new year – here’s a 2019 ecommerce calendar that BelVG team created with special care and attention to every occasion that has marketing potential.
 With this calendar you will be able to plan your sales and promotions months ahead and conduct all the necessary preparations to nail your campaign.
 Moreover, you will never lack marketing and content ideas – our calendar contains all sorts of special dates, and every online business can make use of its product.

 What does holiday marketing consists of?
 Having the promotion idea in mind, you can proceed to planning your marketing campaign.
 In order to reach out to the maximum number of potential customers, it should consist of the following elements: